ochagirl/odin-recipes/README.md

 The purpose of this recipe site project is to display increasing knowledge and skills needed for building webpages and websites.
 Phase one is creating the basic structure through HTML syntax.
 At the end of phase one, the result should be a basic but functional recipe website.
+Phase two is complete - CSS added to experiment with styling.